 As the flood of vulnerabilities continues to rise, attention is turning to how embedded system products can be made more secure.

-Almost 20 years ago, the concept of security by design was a popular new trend in software development.
-The focus on baking in security at product design stages was driven by the massive rise in on-line applications, e-commerce features and other Internet-connected, web-enabled software.
+More than 20 years ago, the concept of security by design was a popular new trend in software development.
+The focus on baking in security at product design stages was driven by the massive rise in online applications, e-commerce features and other Internet-connected, web-enabled software.

-Fast forward to today, and there is a resurgence in interest in designing more secure products.
+Fast forward to today, and there is a resurging interest in designing more secure products.

-This time around, the interest is spurred by record-setting numbers of vulnerabilities being reported and the frequent high-profile breaches hitting companies of all types in all sectors.
-At the same time, the Internet of Things (IoT) and related smart product areas are significantly increasing the numbers and types of smart connected systems in deployment.
+This time around, the interest is spurred by record-setting numbers of vulnerabilities being reported, the frequent high-profile breaches hitting companies of all types in all sectors, and the significant increase in the numbers and types of smart connected systems in deployment in the Internet of Things (IoT) and related smart product areas.
+In response to our ever-evolving digital ecosystem, the Biden-Harris Administration recently announced a National Cybersecurity Strategy that focused on secure-by-design principles.

-These two forces are combining to drive renewed interest in “security by design” as a concept and, more specifically, how secure design principles can be applied to the development of IoT devices, smart devices and other embedded systems.
+These forces are combining to drive renewed interest in “security by design” as a concept and, more specifically, how secure design principles can be applied to the development of IoT devices, smart devices, and other embedded systems.

-Looked at another way, publicly disclosed vulnerability counts in 2018 are running at a multiple of seven times what they were 15 years ago.
+Looked at another way, publicly disclosed vulnerability counts in 2018 were running at a multiple of seven times what they were 15 years ago.
+According to Statista, “in 2022, internet users worldwide discovered over 25 thousand new common IT security vulnerabilities and exposures (CVEs), the highest reported annual figure to date.”
 The rising volume of Common Vulnerabilities and Exposures (CVEs) alone should be reason enough for every device and embedded system developer to take a hard look at improving system security.

-Over the past 20 years, our team at Timesys has helped device makers, embedded system developers and others to bring their products to market more efficiently.
-Along the way, we have seen a range of best practices for making products more secure at the design stages.
-Some of them are:
+Over the past 20 years, our team at Timesys has helped device makers, embedded system developers, and others to bring their products to market more efficiently.
+Along the way, we have seen a range of best practices for making products more secure at the design stages, including the following four.

 An effective secure boot process will establish a chain of trust that verifies software authenticity from the bootloader up to user applications.